Last Updated: 4 February 2018

 This suggests the amount of confidence Uber has in their product.

 2. Being aware of the nuances of specific cities and time periods

 The taxi problem varies from state to state and between countries.
 Hence, the referral incentives for one state might not be sufficient in another state with a greater need for Uber drivers.

 So, it makes sense for Uber to tweak their referral rewards and referral rates to suit the unique demographics for each state and country.

 Uber’s attention to the unique complexities of individual cities also allows them to be the first response when the need for their services arise.

 During the Boston bus strike in 2013, Uber offered free rides for Boston Public School students to travel to and from school.
 They got a lot of positive publicity from it, and their popularity soared soon after.

-This is also evident from Uber’s local blogs.
+This is also evident from Uber’s local blogs and referral marketing.
 There are blogs focusing on every state and country that Uber is in, providing them with exclusively local events, deals, and special offers.

 Stuff to note:

-- Understand what your target customers are like, and how they behave – Uber has done what it has done because they have a deep understanding of their consumers’ behaviors and demographics.
+- Understand what your target customers are like, and how they behave – Uber has done what it has done because they have a deep understanding of their consumers’ behaviors, demographics, and reviews.
 This allows them to tailor their referral programs in many ways that exceed more generic referral programs.